Taostats: For Staking

 Staking

 Staking is the process of delegating your tao to a validator.
-Validators with more delegated stake receive greater emissions.
+Validators with high VTrust across as many subnets as possible will have the highest returns.
 You can also choose to support validators who work towards building the Bittensor ecosystem (with higher emissions, validators earn more tao, so by supporting validators who work on the ecosystem, you support their work.)

 How to Stake